Medical Ethics and the Stewardship of Health Care Resources

 Parsimonious medicine care is not rationing.
 The goal of medical parsimony is to provide the care necessary for the patient's good-- not to reduce resource use-- although it may have the welcome side effect of preserving resources.
 It is this difference in intent and action that helps provide a foundation for the ethical distinction between parsimonious medicine and rationing.

-In exploring these issues further, the ACP Center for Ethics and Professionalism developed ethics case studies through an award from the ABIM Foundation’s Putting the Charter into Practice project.
+In exploring these issues further, the ACP staff developed ethics case studies through an award from the ABIM Foundation’s Putting the Charter into Practice project.

 Watch a video report of the ACP’s work on the Putting the Charter into Practice project presented by Dr. David Fleming, 2013-2014 President-Elect of the College.